sanskrit/mbh-audio/audio/mbh-audio/how.md

 - Suggested techniques to easily create good recordings (choose whatever works well for you):
   - Break up a given long chapter into sections of (say) 20 shloka-s and make separate recordings for it.
 So, rather than submitting one mp3 file for a whole 163 shloka chapter, you would submit 8 mp3 files, each with about 20 shloka-s.
 Whenever you make an error - you just create a fresh recording for the corresponding set of 20 shloka-s.
   - Rehearse difficult shloka-s once before unpausing and recording.
 In case you're having much trouble: "Before each shloka, pause the recording and rehearse until you are satisfied.
 Then resume and make the practiced recording.
 Repeat for the next shloka."
-  - If you make a mistake or are unsatisified, just say "punaH" and rerecord after a 3 second break.
+  - If you make a mistake or are unsatisified, just rerecord after a 3 second silence.
 Later, cut out the mistake as described in the technical instructions below, and submit only the good portions.
 - If despite efforts, there are shortcomings, don't worry - we can fix or replace later.

 ### Technical instructions